 avalue <<= alt(*map(ignorews, [adict, alist, anint, astring]))

-To achieve alternation, we make use of alt
+To achieve alternation, we make use of alt, but before we do that, we wrap

-each parser function contained in avalue
+each parser function contained in avalue in an ignorews parser function

 builder to satisify that requirement.
 Finally, we shift the newly created

-parser function into the forward reference for avalue
+parser function into the forward reference for avalue.

 To parse a top level JSON document, we look for either a list, or a dictionary.
 The parser function to do that is quite easy to specify.